djcohen03/awsops/README.md

 # AWS Ops
-Some Small DevOps Scripts for AWS
+Some Small DevOps Tools for a personal AWS EC2 Instance

 ## RAM